-The inseason management of Taku River Chinook salmon depends on abundance estimates generated from the joint MR program in the lower Taku River with tags being applied at Canyon Island and recoveries typically being made in the Canadian test and/or commercial fisheries or other agreed to recovery methodology.
-The fishery will begin the season in assessment mode and serve as the test fishery identified in the PST agreement.
-As such, the 2016 fishery will be initiated and managed to the weekly catch targets developed for the test fishery.
-Shortfalls/overages will be apportioned over the remaining weeks of the assessment fishery.
+The 2017 bilaterally agreed on preseason forecast of 13,300 large Chinook salmon is not sufficient for a directed commercial fishery and is below the lower end of the escapement goal range.
+Typically, the inseason management of Taku River Chinook salmon depends on abundance estimates generated from the joint MR program in the lower Taku River with tags being applied at Canyon Island and recoveries being made in the Canadian assessment and/or commercial fisheries or other agreed to recovery methodology.
+For 2017, it is anticipated there will not be an assessment fishery to support the MR program or any other means of generating reliable inseason run estimates; as such, the preseason forecast will be used to manage the commercial fishery and to make necessary adjustments in the other fisheries with the intention of limiting the harvest of large Chinook salmon.